Why, hello there!

 I hope this shiny new blog post finds you well and you’re having a magical season!

 A few months have passed since I last posted.
 So, before I get started, I’d like to share how I’ll be publishing my new content moving forward.
 My goal is to share two pieces of content a month: my monthly letter and a blog post.
-I will also be posting regularly on Instagram, Twitter and Facebook.
 If you don’t already receive my monthly letters – which include thoughts, inspiration and motivation, with all my latest blog posts and updates about my coaching – you can do so by signing up to my mailing list.
 I’d love for you to join my creative community!

 Finding clarity and focus

-Back in June, I celebrated ten happy years of Candy Pop – whoop!
+Back in June, I celebrated ten happy years of content creation.
 It was a huge milestone for me, motivating some deep reflection on the years that have passed.
-So, over the summer months, I decided to step away from the digital world by removing all the social media apps from my phone!
+So, over the summer months, I decided to step away from the digital world.
 I was keen to reconnect with the heart of my business and decide how I want things to look and feel moving forward.
 I also wanted to establish what being online means to me and how, after ten years, I want to continue to connect with you.

 1. Online platforms

 If you run a business, you’ll undoubtedly have some kind of marketing plan.
 This may either be part of your wider business plan or something a little more organic, after all, the beauty of running your own business is it’s up to you how you approach things!
 Your marketing may include a whole range of activities including a social media plan/strategy.
 This will determine which online platforms (if any!) you’re going to use.
 By establishing where your community and customers are, you’ll be able to decide where you’re going to spend your time.
 As with most things, it can be valuable to experiment on different platforms to establish what works best for you, while also being open to change if things are no longer working.